 Curtains are back.
 I know, where did they go?
 Well it seems for awhile there, the design world felt that simple roll up blinds were quite enough.
 And they had a point, keeping your windows as clear as possible does help make a room look larger and brighter.
 But so what, if it’s also boring!
-So whether you use simple side panels to add some oomph to your blinds, or make curtains and drapes your main window coverings… add them.
+So whether you use simple side panels to add some oomph to your blinds, or make curtains your main window coverings… add them.
 Please.
 The color, pattern and interest they add to an area as large as your windows will be that thing.
-You know, the thing that changes your room from good, to aha?
-These DIY curtains & drapes are easy to make, save you money, and allow you to create a custom look for your space.
+You know, the thing that changes your room from good, to amazing ?
+These DIY curtains & curtain rods are easy to make, save you money, and allow you to create a custom look for your space.

 First, a couple of quick tips for those of you worried that hanging curtains will make your room look smaller.

 - Always hang your curtains all the way to the ceiling, and far enough apart that the curtains totally clear the windows when open.